-Last quarter MACOM Technology reported revenues of $165.1 million, up 9.67% year on year, beating analyst revenue expectations by 1.23%.
-It was a solid quarter for the company, with a significant improvement in gross margin and revenue guidance for the next quarter above analysts' estimates.
+Last quarter MACOM Technology reported revenues of $180.1 million, up 12.8% year on year, in line with analyst expectations.
+It was a mixed quarter for the company, with a significant improvement in operating margin but underwhelming revenue guidance for the next quarter.

 Is MACOM Technology buy or sell heading into the earnings?
 Read our full analysis here, it's free.

-This quarter analysts are expecting MACOM Technology's revenue to grow 11.4% year on year to $170 million, in line with the 11.1% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Adjusted earnings are expected to come in at $0.70 per share.
+This quarter analysts are expecting MACOM Technology's revenue to grow 1.76% year on year to $168.1 million, slowing down from the 9.67% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Adjusted earnings are expected to come in at $0.78 per share.

-Looking at MACOM Technology's peers in the analog semiconductors segment, some of them have already reported Q3 earnings results, giving us a hint of what we can expect.
-NXP Semiconductors delivered top-line growth of 27.5% year on year, beating analyst estimates by 1.43% and Texas Instruments reported revenues up 13.7% year on year, exceeding estimates by 12.1%.
-NXP Semiconductors traded flat on the results, and Texas Instruments was up 1.34% on the results.
-Read our full analysis of NXP Semiconductors's results here and Texas Instruments's results here.
+Looking at MACOM Technology's peers in the analog semiconductors segment, some of them have already reported Q2 earnings results, giving us a hint what we can expect.
+ON Semiconductor delivered top-line growth of 0.76% year on year, beating analyst estimates by 1.79% and Texas Instruments reported revenue decline of 10.7% year on year, exceeding estimates by 0.22%.
+ON Semiconductor traded up 4.48% on the results, Texas Instruments was down 0.68%.
+Read our full analysis of ON Semiconductor's results here and Texas Instruments's results here.

-There has been positive sentiment among investors in the analog semiconductors segment, with the stocks up on average 3.56% over the last month.
-MACOM Technology is up 5.21% during the same time, and is heading into the earnings with analyst price target of $64.7, compared to share price of $52.45.
+The fears around raising interest rates have been putting pressure on tech stocks and while some of the analog semiconductors stocks have fared somewhat better, they have not been spared, with share price declining 7.46% over the last month.
+MACOM Technology is down 14% during the same time, and is heading into the earnings with analyst price target of $74.2, compared to share price of $57.26.

 One way to find opportunities in the market is to watch for generational shifts in the economy.
 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks and as a result, the demand for cloud-native cybersecurity is skyrocketing.
 This company is leading a massive technological shift in the industry and with revenue growth of 70% year on year and best-in-class SaaS metrics it should definitely be on your radar.